nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 }
 {% endcodeblock %}

-During our dry-run, the tests in the bundle_thre came back negative, since bundle_two had yet to change the state of the machine.
-By the time it got to bundle_three in the real-run, the system had changed enough to effect the outcome of the tests.
+During the dry-run, the test in the bundle_three came back negative.
+The actions in bundle_two had yet to change the state of the machine.
+By the time it got to bundle_three in the real-run, the system had changed enough to affect the outcome of the tests.

 <h2> Puppet Example </h2>